GenjutsYou/RoadToGM/README.md

-# Grandmaster
+# Road To GM

 ## Description

-Grandmaster Chess is a chess app designed to assist players in honing their skills and enjoying thrilling online chess gameplay.
+Road to Grandmaster - Chess app designed to assist players in honing their skills and enjoying thrilling online chess gameplay.

 ## Table of Contents